How to create healthy habits that stick

 Sit down to eat

 Raise your hand if you’re guilty of eating on the go.
 Gobbling down lunch in between typing out email responses has become standard in toxic “always-on” work culture.
 Maybe you even seek out hands-free options like smoothies or shakes so you can work while you eat.
-Commit to changing up this bad habit in 2023.
+Commit to changing up this bad habit in the new year.
 Make a goal to sit down no matter what’s on the menu.

 “We are always so on the go and we often don’t realize what we are eating which may lead to overconsumption but also doesn’t help with digestion,” Ligos suggests.